diegodoumecq/joymap/README.md

 * **isConnected() => boolean** Returns if the Player has assigned to it a currently connected gamepad
 * **disconnect() => void** Sets the Player as not connected
 * **connect(padId?: string) => void** Sets the Player as connected and assigns a new gamepad id if given one
-* **getConfig: () => string** Returns a serialized version of the internal structures that represent buttons, sticks, name, threshold and clampThreshold.
+* **getConfig() => string** Returns a serialized version of the internal structures that represent buttons, sticks, name, threshold and clampThreshold.
 Notice that mappers are missing from this since they are functions and there's no easy, clean way to store functions.
 Gamepad assignement is also missing but that's more to do with not wanting to store information that will not be consistent between play sessions (different browsers give different Ids for the same gamepad, for instance)
-* **setConfig: (serializedString: string) => void** Parses the given string and assigns the player's internal state to whatever the parse results in
+* **setConfig(serializedString: string) => void** Parses the given string and assigns the player's internal state to whatever the parse results in
 * **getParsedGamepad() => IParsedGamepad** Returns a parsed copy of the gamepad object
   * It has two properties: { axes, buttons }
   * **axes** is a direct copy of the gamepad.axes array